andrewhead/StackSkim/README.md

 ## Contributing

 Develop with a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when possible.
-Have this be specific to your prototype or evaluation.
+You should have a separate virtual environment for each prototype or evaluation.
-Save the requirements for others to install later:
+When you commit your work, save the requirements for others to install later:

     pip freeze > reqs.txt